Treasury wants warrants, repayment from major U.S. airlines on 30% of grant money: sources

 WASHINGTON/CHICAGO (Reuters) - U.S. Treasury Secretary Steven Mnuchin told major airlines on Friday he wants them to repay some of the $25 billion in cash grants the U.S. Congress approved last month to cover payroll costs, three industry officials briefed on the matter told Reuters.

+The Treasury said in a statement Mnuchin will not require passenger air carriers that will receive $100 million in payroll assistance or less to provide compensation and “funds will be available promptly upon approval of their applications.”

-Mnuchin spoke with the chief executives of major airlines in separate calls on Friday and told them the department was offering 70% of the aid in grants that would not need to be repaid, and 30 percent in low-interest loans for which the airlines would be required to offer warrants, the sources said.
+Mnuchin spoke with the chief executives of major airlines in separate calls on Friday and told them the department was offering 70% of the aid in grants that would not need to be repaid, and 30% in low-interest loans for which the airlines would be required to offer warrants, the sources said.

-Regional carriers receiving $100 million or less will not need to grant warrants to the government and it is not clear if they would need to repay any of the funds.
+Treasury said it is working with 12 passenger air carriers expected to get more than $100 million “to secure appropriate financial instruments to compensate taxpayers.”

+The majority of the smaller requests sought less than $10 million and Treasury is not seeking compensation in order to maintain “needed air service,” avoiding layoffs “and limiting share buyback and executive compensation.”

-Airlines were told they could apply for the amount they paid in salaries and benefits in second and third quarters of 2019.
+Airlines were told they could apply for the amount they paid in salaries and benefits in the second and third quarters of 2019.
 American Airlines Group Inc, with the largest number of employees, had said it was seeking around $6 billion.

 A United Airlines Holdings Inc spokesman said the company was reviewing the details of Treasury’s proposal.
 American Airlines also confirmed it was reviewing the proposal.